vfontjr/enterprise-developer-series-code/README.md

 ## 🤝 Contributing

 Pull requests and suggestions are welcome, especially for edge case enhancements or performance improvements.
-See the `CONTRIBUTING.md` file (coming soon).
+See the `CONTRIBUTING.md` file.

 ## 📣 Need Help?